5 days / 4 nights

 5. Surfing or Stand-up Paddle

-Take advantage of your vacation and learn to surf or stand-up paddle.
+Take advantage of your vacation and learn to surf or stand up paddle.
 An instructor will give you the right tips so you become an expert really quickly.
-This activity includes equipment and instructor.
+This activity includes equipment and the instructor.

 Overnight at PLAYA VENAO HOTEL RESORT

 Day 5- WEDNESDAY: Return via domestic flight from Chitre to Panama City